xxLovy/Leetcode/Summarize.md

 ### Quick Sort

 Limitation:

-+ only use the last element as pivot
++ only used the last element as pivot

 ```py
 class Solution: